seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_sitemap.md

 Included pictures below are basically ugly mockups with some missing component states where some parts are just copy & pasted from Bulma's docs.
 However it should be enough to guide us during implementation.

 _Notes:_
-- Teaching how to design a nice and useful UI is out of scope of this tutorial.
+- Teaching UI/UX theory is out of scope of this tutorial.
+However we'll try to design & develop something pretty and usable with a bit of luck.
 - If you want to learn something about UX/UI quickly, I recommend to look at [Refactoring UI](https://refactoringui.com/) and [Nick Kolenda's UX list](https://www.nickkolenda.com/user-experience/).
 Or [start.uxdesign.cc](https://start.uxdesign.cc/) is a good source of inspiration.
 - I've "designed" those mockups in [Figma](https://www.figma.com/).
 I can recommend to try also [Adobe XD](https://www.adobe.com/products/xd.html) or [Affinity Designer](https://affinity.serif.com/en-gb/designer/).